SystemsApproach/security/tls.rst

 latency before the first data can be sent; it also comes with some security drawbacks as we observed above.

-Of course, the time required to set up a secure session with TLS in *in addition* to the time need to set up a TCP connection.
+Of course, the time required to set up a secure session with TLS is *in addition* to the time need to set up a TCP connection.
 TCP needs to complete its 3-way handshake before the first TLS handshake message-which is just data as far as TCP is concerned-can be sent.
 So